 Terminology

-The following terms are used throughout this article:
+The following terms are used on this page.

 - Android development environment.
 To set up the Android development environment, see Build requirements.